mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > – From [“Mindfulness – Talk 3” (March 23, 1984) at 1-36:20](https://katagiritranscripts.net/1984-03-23-Mindfulness-Talk-3#1-3620)

-We will discuss this kind of faith more in the next chapter, Chapter 9: “Take the Backward Step.”
+We will discuss this kind of faith more in the next chapter, Chapter 10: “Take the Backward Step.”

 ---

-Katagiri Roshi comments on a line from a verse in *The Blue Cliff Record*:
+Katagiri Roshi comments on a line from a verse in *The Blue Cliff Record*, speaking about the *truth*, or “the total picture of reality you live in”:

 > > Even Yellow Head (Buddha) and Blue Eyes (Bodhidharma) have yet to discern.
 >
 > Well, even Buddha Shakyamuni or Bodhidharma cannot understand it, cannot *know* what it is.
 But anyway Bodhidharma and Buddha Shakyamuni – or ancestors, your parents, your grandparents – continued to dwell in the beautiful life force of nature constantly, making their life mature, instead of *knowing* or *analyzing* constantly.
-[That] is a *part* of human activity, but it’s not all.
+[Knowing and analyzing] is a *part* of human activity, but it’s not all.
 >
 > So, it is not something to realize or to know, but to dwell in and make your life deepen or mature.
 That means that, here it says, “even Yellow Head (Buddha) and Blue Eyes (Bodhidharma) have yet to discern.”
-It’s not a matter of discussion.
-No. It is something you have to do.
+It’s not a matter of discussion; no. It is something you have to do.
 >
 > – From [“*Blue Cliff Record* Case 51: Hsueh Feng’s What Is It? – Talk 2” (January 18, 1984) at 50:30](https://katagiritranscripts.net/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2#5030)